EMDR Therapy Training 2026

 What does it cost?

-The 2025 course fees for PSME 455 are likely to be similar to the 2024 fees of $2,500.
-This covers all lectures, block course and 10 hours of group supervision.
+The 2026 course fees for PSME 455 are TBA. (previous years were $2,500) This covers all lectures, workbooks, block course and 10 hours of group supervision.

-The 2026 course fees for PSME 456 are likely to be similar to the 2024 fees of $2,500.
-This covers all lectures, block course and 10 hours of group supervision.
+The 2026 course fees for PSME 456 are TBA.
+This covers all lectures, workbooks, block course and 10 hours of group supervision.

 More Information on Fees